davidturner/Wee_/readme.md

 ###Post Tags

-If you include `[[tags]]` in the content.php of your theme then tags for posts in categories will be added to the post.
+If you include `[[tags]]` in the content.php of your theme, or place `<!--[tags]-->` in posts, then tags will be added to the post.
 Tags are taken from the meta area in the post.

+###Post Archive

+A new page has been created, as a way to list all posts on your site.
+The page `/archive/` will list all published posts available on the site from newest to oldest, broken into monthly sections.

 ##Problems

 If you run into any issues please get in touch with me via [Twitter][4] or [email][5] and I'll see what can be done to resolve your issues.
 One of the perks of testing things... is sometimes they break.

+##Credits

+Some of the recent features in Wee_ wouldn't have been possible without the help of a few other people along the way.
+These ideas, and the people behind them, are:

+- Force Downloads idea by [Tami Olsen][]
+- Post Tags concepted by [Chris Grant][]
+- Archive concepted by [Colm Morgan][]

 [1]: http://uni.davidturner.name
 [2]: http://davidturner.name